googlecreativelab/shadercam/README.md

         transaction.commit();
     }
 ```

-**Changed from v1.0:** Instead of waiting to build a renderer, we expect that to happen before connecting to the Camera preview service, so
+Once the VideoFragment has been provided a renderer (a default one is provided in the case where you do not provide a custom one), and a RecordableSurfaceView to render onto, it can then be added to the activity and brought to life for viewing the camera feed.

+In order to record to a video file, there are a few more steps to take.

-In onResume, make sure that `RecordableSurfaceView` has a handle to a file that it has permissions to write a movie file to:
+For example, in this implementation of  onResume, we make sure that `RecordableSurfaceView` has a handle to a file that it has permissions to write a movie file to:

 ```
 public void onResume() {